Alight Motion logo

 Overview & Review

-Alight Motion is a professional motion graphics and video editing app made by Alight Creative Inc. It runs natively on Android, iPhone, iPad, and Apple Silicon Macs — and on Windows or Intel Mac through an Android emulator.
-Since its launch in 2018, it's grown into the most widely used mobile animation tool in the world, with over 100 million downloads on Android alone.
+Alight Motion is a motion graphics and video editing app developed by Alight Creative Inc., a subsidiary of Bending Spoons.
+It runs natively on Android, iPhone, iPad, and Apple Silicon Macs.
+On Windows PCs and Intel Macs, it works through an Android emulator.
+Since 2018, it has grown into the most widely downloaded mobile animation tool in the world — over 100 million installs on Android alone as of 2026.

 What is Alight Motion?

-Multi-Layer Timeline — A full timeline where video, audio, image, and text layers stack together.
-Layers support grouping, masking, and parent-child relationships, which allows for character rigging and linked motion.
+Multi-Layer Timeline — Video, audio, image, and text layers on one timeline.
+Layers can be grouped and linked with parent-child relationships for rigging and linked motion.

-Chroma Key — Green screen removal is built in, available on both Android and iOS.
+Chroma Key — Green screen removal built in on both Android and iOS. iOS also has luma key, which Android does not.

-Custom Fonts — Import any font file directly into your projects.
+Custom Fonts — Import any font file you own directly into projects.

 Alight Motion Download — Android, iOS & APK

-2. Search Alight Motion — confirm the developer shows as Alight Creative Inc.
+2. Search Alight Motion — confirm developer: Alight Creative Inc.

 3. Tap Install

-• Minimum 1.5 GB RAM (2 GB or more recommended for smooth editing)
+• 1.5 GB RAM minimum — 2 GB recommended, 3 GB+ for smooth multi-layer editing

-• Around 200 MB free storage for the app itself; more for projects
+• ~200 MB storage for the app; more needed for projects

 Alight Motion APK Download — When and How

-An APK is the raw Android installation file, separate from the Play Store.
-APK installation makes sense when the Play Store isn't available in your region, when your device doesn't have Google services, or when you need a specific version for compatibility reasons.
-Here's how to do it correctly.
+APK installation makes sense when you're in a region where the Play Store is restricted, your device doesn't have Google services, or you need a specific older version.
+Here's how to do it without putting your device at risk.

-Step 1 — Allow APK installation on your device Go to Settings → Security (or on Android 8+: Settings → Apps & Notifications → Special App Access → Install Unknown Apps).
-Enable installation from the browser or file manager you'll be using.
+Settings → Security → Install Unknown Apps (on Android 8+: Settings → Apps & Notifications → Special App Access → Install Unknown Apps).
+Enable it for whichever app you'll use to download.

 Alight Motion iOS Download — iPhone & iPad